Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Related Work

 \section{Related Work}

-\textbf{Taxonomies of failures in agentic AI systems.} The increasing deployment of agentic workflows has motivated several efforts to categorise failures in such systems.
-Existing taxonomies generally adopt one of three perspectives: platform-centric, interaction-centric, or task-centric.
-From a platform-centric viewpoint, Ma et al.~\cite{ma2025diagnosing} classify failures arising from orchestration infrastructure that manages agent lifecycles, demonstrating how platform-level constraints can cascade into system-wide crashes.
-In the context of multi-agent systems, Cemri et al.~\cite{cemri2025multi} take an interaction-centric approach, analysing emergent failures such as consensus loops and hallucinated communication protocols during inter-agent coordination.
-Task-centric taxonomies, including those proposed by Lu et al.~\cite{lu2025} and Rahardja et al.~\cite{rahardja2025can}, categorise failures based on task outcomes; Rahardja et al., in particular, focus on logic errors and syntax violations in self-debugging agents.
+\textbf{Taxonomies of failures in agentic AI systems.} The growing adoption of agentic workflows has motivated several efforts to categorise failures in such systems.
+Existing taxonomies typically adopt one of three perspectives: platform-centric, interaction-centric, or task-centric.
+From a platform-centric viewpoint, Ma et al.~\cite{ma2025diagnosing} classify failures originating from orchestration infrastructures that manage agent lifecycles, showing how platform-level constraints can propagate into system-wide crashes.
+This perspective explains failures tied to agent execution platforms but provides limited coverage of faults originating in reasoning, state management, tool use, data handling, or external dependencies.
+In multi-agent environments, Cemri et al.~\cite{cemri2025multi} adopt an interaction-centric perspective, analysing emergent failures such as coordination loops and hallucinated communication protocols that arise during inter-agent communication.
+Their taxonomy captures failures specific to agent-agent interaction, but it does not systematically connect these failures to implementation-level root causes or to broader system components.
+Task-centric approaches, including those proposed by Lu et al.~\cite{lu2025} and Rahardja et al.~\cite{rahardja2025can}, categorise failures based on task outcomes or execution traces.
+In particular, Rahardja et al.~\cite{rahardja2025can} focus on logic errors and syntax violations encountered by self-debugging agents.
+These approaches are useful for evaluating task success and repair behaviour, but they primarily describe what went wrong during task execution rather than where faults originate within the agent architecture and how they propagate across components.
+More recently, Ning et al.~\cite{ning2026defining} examine defects in LLM-based autonomous agents from a code analysis perspective.
+By mining developer discussions and issues on Stack Overflow and GitHub, they define eight categories of agent code defects, including errors in tool invocation, LLM output parsing, and API interactions, and propose a static analysis framework to automatically detect these defects in source code.
+While their work provides valuable insights into implementation-level defects within single-agent workflows, its focus is primarily on detecting specific code-level issues rather than analysing how faults emerge, manifest, and propagate across the broader architecture of agentic systems.
+In contrast, our work adopts a component-grounded perspective that links faults to agentic system components and jointly analyses fault types, observable symptoms, and root causes.
+This perspective integrates platform, interaction, task, and implementation concerns into a unified taxonomy and complements it with association rules that reveal recurring propagation patterns among faults, symptoms, and causes.

-While these studies provide valuable high-level perspectives, they primarily characterise failures in terms of execution context or task success, rather than grounding them in the underlying software architecture that implements agent behaviour.